 About Gerhard Müller

-Meanwhile lets just say that we are proud Gerhard Müller contributed a whooping 13 entries.
+But we are proud to say that Gerhard Müller contributed 13 entries already.

 Call for Comments: Revision of Encoded Archival Context – Corporate bodies, Persons, Families The Technical Subcommittee on Encoded Archival Standards is pleased to release Encoded Archival Context – Corporate bodies, Persons, Families (EAC-CPF) 2.0, a draft updated version of the standard for public review and comment.
 To ensure the greatest possible input from EAC-CPF users […]